johngage/critical-infrastructure/content/home/hero.md

 * Build data and data analysis surveying all components of critical infrastructure
 * Create near and long-term policy analysis for all who own, invest in, design, build, operate, regulate, work in, or rely upon critical infrastructure.
-* Develop curriculum for all elements of the critical infrastructure community, both in-person and on-line.
+* Develop curriculum for all elements of the critical infrastructure community, both in-person and on-line: utility management; journalists; regulators; operators;
 * Establish public outreach, education, and participatory events to build better understanding of the challenges to our critical infrastructure
 * Create specific task force commissions to focus on our most immediate challenges.
+* Focus on NARUC: the nation's Public Utility Commissioners

 <a class="github-button" href="https://berkeley.edu" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="UC Berkeley is first in the world">Use all UC Berkeley resources: Public Policy, Engineering, Data Science, Business, Law</a><br>